SEND personal budgets policy

 High needs 'top-up' funding (Element 3) currently goes to schools and colleges to provide the support required by the child/young person to meet their identified outcomes.
 The scope of a personal budget for special educational needs will vary depending on a young person's or child/parent's preference for school or educational institution.
 For example, as part of their core provision, special schools, and colleges make some specialist provision available that is not normally available in mainstream schools and colleges.
 The choice of a special school with integrated specialist provision may reduce the scope for a personal budget.

 Where possible, all transport should be commissioned through the delivery hub of the Surrey School Travel & Assessment Team.
-If, however, staff need to procure transport at short notice for vulnerable children or young people, then this needs to be arranged directly with an approved SCC supplier to ensure that any drivers/passenger assistants used have been vetted and hold an TCC Authorised Identity Badge – the list of suppliers can be found by searching for 'Product directory taxi services' on SCC Info, the council's intranet system.
+If, however, staff need to procure transport at short notice for vulnerable children or young people, then this needs to be arranged directly with an approved SCC supplier to ensure that any drivers/passenger assistants used have been vetted and hold a Transport Co-ordination Centre (TCC) Authorised Identity Badge.
+The list of suppliers can be found by searching for 'Product directory taxi services' on SCC Info, the council's intranet system.
 Where new providers are procured, this is part of the due diligence process and for existing providers we are moving them to these arrangements.
 This is to ensure that all the funding that is provided to support the young person is delivered and that there is a legal arrangement with the provider and Surrey County Council.
 However, if there is a reason why the family feel that this is not appropriate, we are happy to review this on a case-by-case basis.

 Health